pkozhevnikov/quizzly/docs/basics.md

  Composing state, Curator and Authors are notified of disapproval the Quiz;
  * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever.

-Staff user may duplicate a released Quiz in order to create new Quiz.
-This Staff user is a Curator of the Quiz, the Quiz is of Composing state.
+An Official may duplicate a released Quiz in order to create new Quiz.
+This Official is a Curator of the Quiz, the Quiz is of Composing state.

 Curator may mark a Quiz **Obsolete**.

 ### Exam management

-A Staff user creates an Exam.
-This Staff user is the **Host** of the Exam.
-Host specifies a released not Obsolete Quiz and sets the **Exam Period** - a period Testees are eligible to take the Exam within.
+An Official creates an Exam.
+This Official is the **Host** of the Exam.
+Host specifies a Released not Obsolete Quiz and sets the **Exam Period** - a period Testees are eligible to take the Exam within.
 Quiz and Exam Period are set on Exam creation only.
 There is a configurable settings **Preparation Interval** - time interval before Exam starts - which is applied to the Exam automatically.

 *States* of an Exam:

- * **Initial** - Host created the Exam, specifying a Quiz, **Exam Period** - a period Testees are eligible to take the Exam within, **Trial Length** - time period a Testee is allowed to *submit* her Trial within.
+ * **Pending** - Host created the Exam, specifying a Quiz, **Exam Period** - a period Testees are eligible to take the Exam within, **Trial Length** - time period a Testee is allowed to *submit* her Trial within.
 Host is able to change Trial Length and include/exclude Testees in/from the Exam till start of Exam Period minus Preparation Interval;